monikastrah/431-2020/projects/projectA/projectA.md

 Project A
 ================

-Details on Project A will appear here.
+Details on Project A will appear here on 2020-09-15.